Statement of Licensing Principles

-The three licensing objectives which guide the way that the Commission and licensing authorities perform their functions and the way that gambling businesses carry on their activities, are:
+The three licensing objectives, which guide the way that the Commission and licensing authorities perform their functions and the way that gambling businesses carry out their activities, are:

-This policy document must be reviewed every three years (and sooner if reasonably necessary), covers the higher level principles the Licensing Authority will be guided by when dispensing functions under the 2005 Act.
-The document does not stand alone, and shall be applied alongside statutory Gambling Commission guidance (as may from time to time be revised) and the requirements of the Act and Regulations.
+This policy document must be reviewed every three years or sooner and covers the principles the Licensing Authority will be guided by, when performing the functions under the 2005 Act.